model-map/declutter-mdn-docs-extention/README.md

-# declutter-mdn-docs-extention
+# declutterMdn

-MDN Declutter simplifies the MDN docs by removing distractions and keeping only the main article.
+DeclutterMdn is a firefox extension that simplifies the MDN docs by removing distractions and keeping only the main article.
 It's a helpful tool for students studying and browsing through MDN docs, allowing them to stay focused, learn effectively, and be more productive.

 # Getting started: